 A great sales culture is one that the salespeople are empowered to make decisions yet accept the decisions made by the management, respect the best practices underlined by the firm across offices and territories.

 They can be individual performers yet has the aptitude to learn and grow by seeking advice from their peers.
 They are open to help one another to achieve a common group target set by the team leader.
-And the team leader imparts new knowledge to respective individuals.
+And the Team Leader imparts new knowledge to respective individuals, the Team Leader puts a set of common practice to follow.

 What define a successful sales culture depends on the robustness of an internal framework that will make salespeople confident, offer a platform for new ideas to grow the sales pipeline and senior salespeople whom are happy to provide their sales guidance, re-adapt to ever-changing situations happening on the ground.